 The flattened leaves are actually stem segments that hang and drape from containers and baskets.
 The flowers will form at the ends of these stems, so the more stems your plant has, the more flowers.
 The traditional flower color was red, but now you can find Christmas cacti in a myriad of flower colors including red, pink, lavender, and peach.

 To encourage more stems, grow your Christmas cactus as a hanging plant or place it somewhere where it has room to drape.
 Don’t worry about rubbing up against it.
 Christmas cactus plants do not have thorns.

 Here’s what your Christmas cactus needs to grow well.

-Temperature: The Christmas cactus isn't fussy about temperature.
-Ideally, they like it warm 70 - 80 degrees F. during the growing season and cooler 55 - 65 degrees F. while setting buds.
+- Temperature: The Christmas cactus isn't fussy about temperature.
+Ideally, they like it warm 70 to 80 F. During the growing season and cooler 55 to 65 F while setting buds.

 - Keep away from frequently opened doors and drafty windows.
 They don't like sudden drafts and will drop their buds or flowers if exposed to them.